-Dessert tables have come a long way from merely being a place to put the cake.
+Wedding dessert tables have come a long way from merely being a place to put the cake.
 For what used to be a lone circular table housing a giant white confection has now transformed into a decorative feast of sweets.
-Arguably a wedding staple, the dessert table is now seamless with reception décor and a way for a couple to show off their personality.
-Whether it’s a trio of mini cakes, tiers of cupcakes, or a delightful donut bar, it’s no longer confined to the traditionalism of a sole cake.
+Arguably an event staple, the wedding dessert bar is now seamless with reception décor and a way for a couple to show off their personality.
+Whether it’s a trio of mini cakes, tiers of cupcakes, a candy buffet, or a delightful donut bar, it’s no longer confined to the traditionalism of a sole cake.

-So how do you make sure your dessert bar lines up with your wedding style?
+So how do you make sure your wedding dessert table lines up with your style?
 Take a cue from these ideas.

 This wedding dessert table is rich in minimalism.
 A stark white cake flanked by two trays of cupcakes pops against a heavy black backdrop marked only by elegant calligraphy.
 When designing a minimalist dessert bar, keep things simple.
 Don’t overdo it on the amount of desserts, and for the desserts you do have, lay off on extravagant details.
 Their beauty will shine in their simplicity, and a stunning blank backdrop, such as this one, will compensate for a bare table.

 Macaron towers set beneath a canopy of blooming wisteria makes for a wedding dessert table that looks like it’s straight out of a Parisian garden.
 To bring a chic feel to your display, a pastel palette always holds a promising touch, while macaroons in lieu of the traditional cake evoke a Parisian vibe.
 And who’s more chic than the French?
 Arrange the desserts in an elegant, sophisticated fashion, like this trio of turrets.